Resources: Service and Leadership

 Carolina Center for Public Service

 The Carolina Center for Public Service offers a variety of programs that support public service and engagement, providing students, faculty members, and staff with various ways to explore service opportunities, learn new skills, and link their academic endeavors to making a difference in communities across North Carolina and throughout the world.
 Through a variety of programs, including Buckley Public Service Scholars (BPSS), APPLES Service-Learning, and Thorp Faculty Engaged Scholars, the Carolina Center for Public Service uses scholarship and service to connect Carolina and communities.
-The BPSS program is open to all undergraduates and encourages participants to complete a required number of service hours, a service-learning class, four skills training sessions, and reflective exercises in order to receive official University recognition on their transcripts.
-Since the program’s launch in 2003, more than 6,700 students have participated in BPSS, contributing 1,759,266 hours of service.
-Other opportunities available through BPSS include the Arts in Public Service Fellows, First-Year Service Corps, Outward Bound scholarships, and courses such as Philanthropy as a Tool for Social Change and SMART Mentoring.
+All undergraduates who have at least four semesters remaining (three for transfer students) are eligible to enroll in BPSS.
+To successfully complete the program, participants must complete 300 service hours, a service-learning class, four skills training sessions, reflective exercises, and have a minimum cumulative GPA of 3.0 to receive official University recognition on their transcripts.
+Since the program’s launch in 2003, more than 9,678 students have participated in BPSS, contributing 1.8 million hours of service.
+Other opportunities available through BPSS include the Arts in Public Service Fellows, First-Year Service Corps, Community Service scholarships, Outward Bound scholarships, and courses such as Philanthropy as a Tool for Social Change and SMART Mentoring.
 The APPLES Service-Learning program provides opportunities for undergraduate students to serve with community-based organizations through service-learning courses and internships, alternative breaks, fellowships, and the Service-Learning Initiative.
-More than 2,400 students participate in APPLES programs each year, providing nearly 95,000 service hours to local, regional, national, and global communities.
+Close to 2,000 students participate in APPLES programs each year, providing nearly 80,000 service hours to local, regional, national, and global communities.
 The center also offers funding and public service awards that provide opportunities for undergraduate and graduate students to further their involvement and community engagement through innovative service projects.